UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-extracting.md

 {: .challenge}

-> ## Count, sort and print (faded example)
+> ## Count, sort and print
+> A 'faded example' is a partially solved problem.
+Let's build on what we know and fill
+> in the blanks.
+>
->To count the total lines in every `csv` file, sort the results and then print the first line of the file we use the following:
+> To count the total lines in every `csv` file, sort the results and then print the first line of the file we use the following:
 >
 >~~~
 >wc -l *.csv | sort -n | head -n 1